-Rappelling is a critical part to your climbing repertoire.
+Rappelling is a critical part of your climbing repertoire.
 It’s at a stage in the climb where, hopefully, you’ve conquered the mountain.
 You’re exhausted, elated, and you feel like the hard part of the day is behind you.
 In short, you’re letting your guard down, which is why so many mistakes, sometimes fatal ones, happen during the rappel.
-And so, we’ve compiled a list of some of the best, most idiot proof rappelling gear.
-This is by no means a complete list of everything you need to go rappel off of a cliff, but its got all of the basic, field tested hardware you should have in your kit.
-Read on and enjoy the the best rappelling gear guide!
+And so, we’ve compiled a list of some of the best, most idiot-proof rappelling gear.
+This is by no means a complete list of everything you need to go rappel off of a cliff, but its got all of the basic, field-tested hardware you should have in your kit.
+Read on and enjoy the best rappelling gear guide!

 This climbing harness is excellent with many features which you will find useful.
 It comes in two sizes and both sizes weigh about 4 pounds.
 It has numerous connection points and is designed to be comfortable when the load is in different directions.
 It is adjustable to a wide variety of body sizes.
 In addition, the harness is very comfortable to wear and can be used as part of your rappelling gear or as a harness for tower and line workers.
 The best part of this harness is the quick way it goes on or comes off.
 A very good harness.

-A nice swing harness which works good for climbing and rappelling.
+A nice swing harness which works well for climbing and rappelling.
 It is very comfortable and provides good ventilation with open foam that lets the air flow.
 It has a good wide waist belt which is quickly removable while still providing excellent support.
 It even comes with a couple of loops built in for your stuff which is an important feature for rappelling gear.
-All together a good harness for your equipment.
+Altogether a good harness for your equipment.

 Pacific Tactical makes good carabiners.
 They carry the load very effectively and are designed to make sure the load goes where it needs to go.
 Some carabiners can push the weights toward the wrong part of the ‘biner, but these won’t.
 The quick opening latch is good, too.
 The three pack is a good deal and an affordable way to build up your collection of climbing and rappelling gear.

 These gloves are good for climbing.
-Especially if your looking to do some ice climbing or climbing in colder environments.
-They are warm and the GoreTex lining keeps your hands from gettng wet.
-However, the inner lining can sometimes get stuck if your hands are damp and get pulled partially out of the glove.
+Especially if you’re looking to do some ice climbing or climbing in colder environments.
+They are warm and the Gore-Tex lining keeps your hands from getting wet.
+However, the inner lining can sometimes get stuck in your hands are damp and get pulled partially out of the glove.
 The outer lining is capable of withstanding climbing and rappelling activities.
-An all around good glove to add to your rappelling gear and which will serve you well in demanding environments.
+An all-around good glove to add to your rappelling gear and which will serve you well in demanding environments.

 Descenders are a part of standard rappelling gear for many climbers who don’t want to use a figure eight.
 This particular descender is designed especially for rescue work.
 The handle controls the descent and even has a feature which kicks in if the person rappelling panics.
 It you are new at rappelling and want to be secure this will be what you want.
 This brand is good and this descender has a lot of features which you will like.